 On top of all that, we have set up a new user platform, My Yoast.
 This new platform integrates seamlessly with our premium plugins and offers you more control over your subscriptions, the sites these subscriptions are used on and more.

 Most licence/subscription based plugins have a website where you can manage renewals, there is nothing new about this.
-The My Yoast platform allows seamless integration to validate your licences, but personally, I have not seen any value in this tool, although it is a great way to keep you coming back to the portal and seeing what else they are promoting, like all these courses I didn’t ask for or a clear visual guide of other plugins I can buy for Video SEO or Local SEO.
+The My Yoast platform allows seamless integration to validate your licences, but personally, I have not seen any value in this tool, although it is a great way to keep you coming back to the portal to see what else they are promoting, like all these courses I didn’t ask for or a clear visual guide of other plugins I can buy for Video SEO or Local SEO.

 I’m sorry Yoast, you’ve turned one agency fan away due to greed.
 Nothing in your email justify’s the ridiculous price increase.
 Nothing in your plugin justifies the ridiculous price increase.
 It is your job to improve and keep your plugin relevant, that is your business.
 Charging more in line with offering value and changing markets is fine, this, however, is just plain Capitalism, given you have a monopoly on the market.